-Reading the novel “The Restaurant of Love Regained” is a little like eating a Tim Tam….you know it’s sickly sweet, cheap crap, but when you’re in the moment, it’s enjoyable.
+Reading the novel “The Restaurant of Love Regained” is a little like eating a Tim Tam….you know it’s cheap, sickly sweet, but when you’re in the moment, it’s enjoyable.

 Take the protagonist, Rinko, who stops talking after her Indian boyfriend leaves her with nothing from their flat in Tokyo, except a pot of rice bran pickles she’d inherited from her beloved grandmother (rice bran pickling jars are not to be scoffed at, they are very special, talking much time and effort to mature).
-She talks only through written memos, which doesn’t seem to hinder her communication in the village.
-Her one table a night eatery in which she cooks only special dishes that the guests desire, is her new form of communication, and the subtext I suppose, is that food goes straight to the heart.
-Yes, sickly sweet, but her menus are rather nice to read--bran pickled apples, oysters and sweet red sea bream carpaccio, sangetan soup with a whole chicken brewed in shochu, botarga risotto with freshly harvested rice, yuzu sorbet….
+She talks only through written memos, which doesn’t seem to hinder her communication in her home village.
+Her one table a night eatery where she cooks only special dishes that the guests desire, is her new form of communication and the subtext I suppose, is that food goes straight to the heart.
+Yes, sickly sweet, but her menus are rather nice to read--bran pickled apples, oysters and sweet red sea bream carpaccio, sangetan soup with a whole chicken brewed in shochu, bottarga risotto with freshly harvested rice, yuzu sorbet….

-Rinko’s communication with her mother, a bar madam at Bar Amour, has never been good, but towards the end of the book when her mum jumps in the bath with her to confess that she has terminal cancer, I was moved.
-Bathing with your parents is special in Japanese family culture, and much like the rice bran pickling jar, has anthropological significance--they are like family artefacts that one carries as memory, like emotional heirlooms.
+Rinko’s communication with her mother, a bar madam at Bar Amour, has never been good, but towards the end of the book when her mum jumps in the bath with Rinko to confess that she has terminal cancer, I was moved.
+Bathing with your parents is special in Japanese family culture and much like the rice bran pickling jar, has anthropological significance–they are like family artefacts that one carries as memory, like heirlooms.
 So it made sense to me that this moment of truth between mother and daughter was shared in a bathtub.

 So if you like kitsch, food as metaphor, a little bit of harmless chick lit because you’re laid up in bed sick, as was the case with me, then this is the book for you.